skiselev/Z80-512K/Assembly_Instructions.md

 ![Resistor networks](images/Assembly_Steps-01-Resistor_Networks.jpg)

-* Solder C1-C7 0.1 uF capacitors.
+* Solder C1 10 uF and C2-C7 0.1 uF capacitors.
 Note that these are non-polarized ceramic capacitors, so they can be oriented either way.
 Trim the leads using cutters

 ![0.1 uF capacitors](images/Assembly_Steps-02-100nF_Capacitors.jpg)